liferay/liferay-docs/develop/tutorials/articles/360-other-backend-frameworks/04-message-bus/03-sending-messages.markdown

 # Sending Messages [](id=sending-messages)

-Message Bus lets you send messages to destinations that any number of classes are listening on.
-As a message sender you don't need to know the message recipients, you focus on creating message content (payload) and sending messages to destinations.
+Message Bus lets you send messages to destinations that have any number of listening classes.
+As a message sender you don't need to know the message recipients.
+Instead, you focus on creating message content (payload) and sending messages to destinations.

-Also you have the option of sending messages in a synchronous or asynchronous manner.
-With the synchronous option, you block for a response that the message was received or that it timed out.
-The asynchronous option gives you the "fire and forget" behavior; send the message and continue your processing without waiting for a response.
+You can also send messages in a synchronous or asynchronous manner.
+The synchronous option waits for a response that the message was received or that it timed out.
+The asynchronous option gives you the "fire and forget" behavior;
+send the message and continue processing without waiting for a response.

 Here are the message sending topics: